swiftlang/swift-evolution/proposals/testing/nnnn-tag-based-test-execution-filtering.md

 The `id:` prefix doesn't introduce any new behavior.
 In fact, its behavior is the entirety of what Swift Testing supports today.
 However, we wanted a flexible way to disambiguate raw identifiers that also left the door open for other filtering/skipping mechanisms in the future.

 It will still be possible to omit the prefix entirely.
-So long as nothing prefix-shaped exists (i.e. roughly: non-colon characters followed by a colon), we will assume matching by `id:`.
+So long as none of the known prefixes are present, we will assume matching by `id:`.

 With respect to raw identifiers, the converse here also applies.
 It is possible to apply a tag that uses a raw identifier as its name.
 For example: